 After collecting stories, concepts, experiences, and attitudes of Wilderness on our first day, we take the next step.
 The history, definition and role of Wilderness varies around the world.
 But one thing is common: Wilderness is under threat.
 From Europe, which has been altered extensively by humans centuries ago, to the Amazon, which is being burnt down at a record rate right now.
 No matter if it is searching for the small patches of land unaltered by humans in a densely populated area or fighting for the last big stretches of Wilderness in the world – we must protect Wilderness!
 But how?
 How can we identify Wilderness, promote appropriate policies and steward it?
 And all within an economic system that gives zero value to wild nature?
 This block collects notions and best-practice examples for Wilderness identification, stewardship, policy, and financing.

 The future of Wilderness

 The last destination of our journey through Wilderness is the future.
 Wilderness has constantly decreased over time.
 Just within the last century, humans have cultivated half of the planet.
 Only 13% of the oceans are still pristine.
 We have to stop this development now or our children will have no chance to ever experience what nature without human impact would look like.
 And the future will bring even bigger challenges.
 The climate crisis is accelerating.
 Within decades, ecosystems might not be able to adapt to rapid changes.
 And both human population and land use are still increasing.
 While these issues threaten Wilderness, it might also be part of the answer to them.
 Wild, intact ecosystems are much more resilient than the ones stressed by human pressure.
 And they provide existential services like clean water and oxygen.
 Wilderness even benefits mental health in a world of stress.
-This block gives an outlook on the future of Wilderness including threats and challenges, but also opportunities, chances and benefits.
+This block gave an outlook on the future of Wilderness including threats and challenges, but also opportunities, chances and benefits.